BRIEF SUMMARY AND INTRODUCTION: Until just a few

 partnerships and sole proprietorships) include the following:

-- Unlike a general partnership, owners of an LLC have
+partners in a limited partnership, the owners of an LLC

 a limited partnership, they do not lose their limited